atultiwari01/CS_notes/README.md

 # CS_notes
-I will be documenting all the notes of programming language syntax and DSA fundamental and could me many more things in here.
+I will be documenting all the notes of programming language syntax and DSA fundamental and could be many more things in here.